lietu/better-dns/README.md

  - Block A & AAAA record resolution of addresses on those lists
  - Proxy any non-blacklisted DNS requests to a proper DNS server
  - Supports DNS-over-TLS with e.g. Cloudflare's `1.1.1.1:853` to avoid snooping
+ - Caches requests (minimum 30s, otherwise respects TTL in responses)
  - Override your active DNS servers while it's running and return them to normal on exit
  - Show all the DNS requests your software is doing - maybe you'll find it enlightening
+ - Supports Windows, Mac, and Linux (at least based on limited testing)

 What it can't do:

  - Protect other devices in your network, use [Pi-hole](https://pi-hole.net) for that

 Current version is very preliminary, everything from blocklists to DNS servers is hard-coded.
-However, it seems to very much work (on Windows 10).
+However, it seems to very much work (on Windows 10, Mac OS High Sierra, and Fedora 31 armhfp on Raspberry Pi 2).

-You probably have to run it as Administrator so it has enough permissions to edit your DNS server configuration.
+You probably have to run it as Administrator/root so it has enough permissions to edit your DNS server configuration and listen to port 53 TCP & UDP, as these are privileged service ports.

 ## Future ideas